Fixed Income Securities

 One-Breath Recap

 Fixed income is debt sorted by issuer.
-Treasuries have no default risk and are state-tax-exempt, with T-Bills sold at a discount and only notes and bonds paying coupons.
-Agencies are fully taxable, and only Ginnie Mae carries full faith and credit; MBS pass-throughs pay monthly and face opposing prepayment and extension risk.
+Treasuries have no default risk and are state-tax-exempt, with Treasury bills sold at a discount and only notes and bonds paying coupons.
+Agencies are fully taxable, and only Ginnie Mae carries full faith and credit; mortgage-backed pass-throughs pay monthly and face opposing prepayment and extension risk.
 Corporates pay $1,000 par with debt always ranking above equity.
 Municipals deliver federally tax-exempt interest split into general obligation (taxing power, voter approval) and revenue (project-backed) bonds, and their capital gains stay taxable.
-Nail each issuer's backing and tax treatment, remember TIPS/STRIPS phantom income, and this unit is yours.
+Nail each issuer's backing and tax treatment, and remember Treasury Inflation-Protected Securities and STRIPS phantom income.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Fixed Income Securities unit for the complete lesson.
+Read the full Fixed Income Securities unit.